 What is Recognition?

-Recognition is the acknowledgement of something.
+Recognition is the acknowledgment of something.

 When people feel recognized for their achievements, they are more likely to continue doing them.